-Based on my verification of the books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period ended on March 31, 2020 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on my verification of the books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period ended on March 31, 2021 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the period ended on March 31, 2020 according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the period ended on March 31, 2021 according to the provisions of:

 - I. The Companies Act, 2013 (the Act) and the Rules made thereunder. - II.
 The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the Rules made thereunder: - III.
 The Depositories Act, 1996 and the Regulations and Bye- laws framed thereunder. - IV.
-Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, overseas Direct Investment and External Commercial Borrowings; (Not Applicable to the Company during the Audit Period since no foreign exchange transactions for foreign/overseas direct investment for inward remittance were reported during the Audit Period) - V. The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - - The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2015. - The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015. - The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009: (Not Applicable to the Company during the Audit period as the Company has not issued Share Capital during the period under review;)
+Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; (Not Applicable to the Company during the Audit Period since no foreign exchange transactions for foreign/overseas direct investment for inward remittance were reported during the Audit Period) - V. Orders of Central Government under Section 6 of the Disaster Management Act-2005 were found to be complied by the company from time to time to stop the spread of Covid-19. - VI.
+The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - - The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2015. - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015.

-- The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999: - (Not Applicable to the Company during the Audit Period as the Company has not issued Employee Stock Option Scheme and Employee Stock Purchase Scheme during the period under review;) - The Securities and Exchange Board of India (Issue and Listing of debt Securities) Regulations, 2008: (Not Applicable to the Company during the Audit Period as the Company has not issued and listed any debt securities during the period under review;) - The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with clients. - The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009: (Not Applicable to the Company during the Audit Period as the Company has not delisted/ proposed to delist its equity shares from the Stock Exchange during the period under review;) - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998: (Not Applicable to the Company during the Audit Period as the Company has not bought back any of its securities during the period under review;)
+- c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009: - (Not Applicable to the Company during the Audit period as the Company has not issued Share Capital during the period under review;) - d) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999: - (Not Applicable to the Company during the Audit Period as the Company has not issued Employee Stock Option Scheme and Employee Stock Purchase Scheme during the period under review;) - e) The Securities and Exchange Board of India (Issue and Listing of debt Securities) Regulations, 2008: (Not Applicable to the Company during the Audit Period as the Company has not issued and listed any debt securities during the period under review;) - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with clients. - g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009: (Not Applicable to the Company during the Audit Period as the Company has not delisted/ proposed to delist its equity shares from the Stock Exchange during the period under review;) - h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998: (Not Applicable to the Company during the Audit Period as the Company has not bought back any of its securities during the period under review).

-VI.
+VII.
 Other laws applicable specifically to the Company namely